This is one of our most economical storage sheds ever! And read on for how to build a shed.

 Save up to $3,000 on this shed

-Money saving options
+Money saving options when building a shed

 This shed is designed to be budget friendly.

 Siding panels made from oriented strand board cost far less than solid wood or plywood panels, and come preprimed, saving you money and labor.
 Since the panels are also structural, you don’t need an additional layer of sheathing under the siding.
 You’ll save about $500 over the cost of cedar plywood siding.
+It’s the perfect material for constructing inexpensive storage sheds.

 Hiring a concrete contractor to pour a slab for this shed could cost you $1,000, but the materials for this wood foundation will set you back only about $250.
 Plus, a wood foundation is easy to build even on sites that slope or have difficult access.